 Creating a CV that aligns with the job role

-As CVs are structured documents, you can make a good start simply by including the essentials:
+CVs are usually structured into sections, which makes it easy for employers to get a sense of who you are and the skills you have.
+You can make a good start simply by including the essentials:

 - Your contact details